Overview

 Warehouse Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Confirm warehouse operating assumptions and site fit is treated as a project decision point, not a handoff moment.
-We connect it to dock count and placement and keep the team aligned on what must be resolved before the next trade package moves.
+Confirm warehouse operating assumptions, I-35 access requirements, and Hays County site constraints is treated as a project decision point, not a handoff moment.
+We connect it to dock count and placement coordinated with truck court depth and I-35 or Hwy 80 access geometry and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate shell, dock, and yard planning is treated as a project decision point, not a handoff moment.
-We connect it to truck maneuvering geometry and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate shell, dock hardware, and yard planning around limestone subgrade and EARC impervious cover limits is treated as a project decision point, not a handoff moment.
+We connect it to truck maneuvering geometry on Hays County sites where limestone cut and pad elevations affect yard grades and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Execute foundations, structure, and enclosure is treated as a project decision point, not a handoff moment.
-We connect it to slab performance requirements and keep the team aligned on what must be resolved before the next trade package moves.
+Execute foundations, structural erection, and enclosure with weather-window awareness for spring and summer conditions is treated as a project decision point, not a handoff moment.
+We connect it to slab performance requirements for warehouse loading on caliche and limestone bearing subgrade and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Release support spaces and systems startup is treated as a project decision point, not a handoff moment.
-We connect it to utility readiness for operations and keep the team aligned on what must be resolved before the next trade package moves.
+Release support spaces, dock commissioning, and systems startup in sequence with shell turnover is treated as a project decision point, not a handoff moment.
+We connect it to utility readiness tied to San Marcos Water, Hays County water district, and City of San Marcos service extension timelines and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the facility for storage and freight use is treated as a project decision point, not a handoff moment.
-We connect it to dock count and placement and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the facility for storage and freight use with Hays County CO and TCEQ permit closeout confirmed is treated as a project decision point, not a handoff moment.
+We connect it to dock count and placement coordinated with truck court depth and I-35 or Hwy 80 access geometry and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit